 Photographed by George Stevens , Titles by H.M.
 Walker

 Main Cast: Stan Laurel, Oliver Hardy, James Finlayson, Noah Young, Charlotte Mineau, Edna Marian

 Sugar Daddies heralded the start of a new era for all at the Hal Roach Studios, as it was the first film to be distributed under the newly negotiated deal with Hollywood giants MGM.
-As Randy Skretvedt explains, unlike Roach’s previous distributors Pathe Exchange, MGM could throw a LOT of money at Roach’s new projects and they also had a hand in practically every part of the movie business, from the making of the films, to their distribution, to even owning the movie theaters that would screen them.
+As Randy Skretvedt explains, unlike Roach’s previous distributors Pathé Exchange, MGM could throw a LOT of money at Roach’s new projects and they also had a hand in practically every part of the movie business, from the making of the films to their distribution, to even owning the movie theatres that would screen them.

-The film opens with Babe, playing the part of butler to Finlayson, who is once again, taking on the role of a successful business man, this time he is oil tycoon, Cyrus Brittle.
-Brittle has apparently had one hell of a night on the town, as he is awoken by Babe, with a pulsating hangover (the inflating skull-cap is not exactly discreet).
-His hangover is not, however, the only unwanted thing threatening to spoil Finlayson’s day/life.
-Babe informs him that his new wife (Charlotte Mineau), is waiting for him downstairs!
+The film opens with Babe, playing the part of butler to Finlayson, who is once again, taking on the role of a successful businessman, this time he is oil tycoon, Cyrus Brittle.
+Brittle has apparently had one hell of a night on the town, as he is awoken by Babe, with a pulsating hangover.
+The effect of his head pulsating was achieved by using an inflating skull-cap, but as this is not exactly discreet, the effect is amusing, but probably not in the right way.
+His hangover is not, however, the only unwanted thing threatening to spoil Finlayson’s day and life.
+Babe the butler informs him that his new wife (Charlotte Mineau), is waiting for him downstairs!

 Yes, once again, naive businessman Finlayson is the target of blackmailers.
 There was blood in the water and the sharks were circling.